• Experts say this approach to school safety could actually make death tolls worse.

 So, if the experts agree that active shooter drills do more harm than good, what is the best way to keep schools safe from potential gun violence?
 How about having armed staff at the ready who can confront a perpetrator before he or she has a chance to inflict mass casualties?
 It certainly worked at the Arapahoe High School in suburban Denver.

-On December 13, 2013, 18-year-old Karl Pierson—wearing a bandolier containing shotgun shells and carrying a pump-action shotgun, a machete and a backpack holding three Molotov cocktails—walked on campus and managed to murder one student before his potential killing spree came to an abrupt end.
+On December 13, 2013, 18-year-old Karl Halverson Pierson—wearing a bandolier containing shotgun shells and carrying a pump-action shotgun, a machete and a backpack holding three Molotov cocktails—walked onto his high school and managed to murder one student before his potential killing spree came to an abrupt end.

 According to CNN, “The rampage might have resulted in many more casualties had it not been for the quick response of a deputy sheriff who was working as a school resource officer at the school,” said Arapahoe County Sheriff Grayson Robinson.
 “We know for a fact that the shooter knew that the deputy was in the immediate area and, while the deputy was containing the shooter, the shooter took his own life.”